Get Kylie Jenner’s Gold Sunglasses For Just $25

 “Love these two more than life itself,” she captioned one of the photographs on Instagram.

-When Jenner returns to California, she’ll be busy getting everything in order for her daughter’s 1st birthday party.
+When Jenner returns to California, she’ll be busy getting everything in order for her daughter’s first birthday party.
 Stormi, whose father is rapper Travis Scott, will turn one on February 1.

 Earlier in the week, Jenner’s record of having the most-liked Instagram post ever was beat by a simple image of a brown egg.

-In a previously published Inquisitr piece, it was noted that the very first photo she shared of Stormi — in which her tiny hand is wrapped around one of her mama’s pink-painted fingernails — earned more than 18.1 million likes after it was originally posted on February 6, 2018.
+In a previously published Inquisitr piece, it was noted that the very first photo she shared of Stormi — in which her tiny hand is wrapped around one of her mother’s pink-painted fingernails — earned more than 18.1 million likes after it was originally posted on February 6, 2018.

 Meanwhile, the photo of the egg, which was first uploaded on January 4, currently has more than 48.8 million likes on Instagram.